 Social justice activism is bringing changes to culture and discourse, especially in the US.
-Those changes can cause a lot of communication breakdown and bafflement, even among people who should be aligned.
+Those changes can cause a lot of communication breakdown, even among people who should be aligned.
 If you can’t stand how old liberals put so much on civility when the world is burning or, if you’re baffled that today’s social justice has thrown freedom of expression under the bus, or if you just think there’s too much infighting all around, then there’s a solution.
-It’s actually not hard to reconcile the ethics behind broad-minded liberalism and confrontational identity-driven progressivism into one framework, to explain how they can co-exist, and actually always have.
+It’s actually not hard to reconcile the ethics behind broad-minded liberalism and confrontational identity-driven progressivism into one framework, to explain how they can co-exist, and actually always have, serving different purposes.

 The worldviews seem incompatible because they exist in two different spaces built on different assumptions.
 They are the “dialogue-first” and “politics-first” spaces.
 Dialogue-first spaces exist when there is physical security and everyone can assume the good faith of everyone else.
 These get you the familiar ideal of older liberals: unity is a goal, good intentions behind a bad action matter, civility matters, there are no bad ideas, you attack the idea not the person, speech is free but yelling doesn’t work, content trumps style, you can discuss abhorrent ideas, defend people with abhorrent views, due process is respected by all, and reason prevails.